Vendors

 The Bluemont Fair is on the lookout for unique, high-quality foods, with a strong preference for locally sourced ingredients!

-Food Concessionaire: Products that are prepared on-site for consumption on-site
+Food Concessionaires: Vendors with products that are prepared on-site for consumption on-site

 Specialty Foods: Vendors with a limited product line that are not intended to be consumed on-site